ravenusmc/compost_finder/readme.md

 # Issues / other

 I do want to say that I took a lot of information, on my why page, from the website: http://www.toxipedia.org/display/FOC/Composting+101.
 If I ever launched this site, then I would change some of the information on that page or contact them to use it.
+Information also gathered from https://www.smallfootprintfamily.com/10-things-you-should-not-put-in-a-compost-pile and https://www.smallfootprintfamily.com/100-things-you-can-compost.

 # Preview